SHOPPING MALLS – KOWLOON

 Atrium, Ocean Centre, Harbour City

 Owned by The Wharf (Holdings) Ltd who are also owners of the Star Ferry and Hong Kong Tramways, Harbour City at Tsim Sha Tsui on the southern Kowloon peninsula is Hong Kong’s largest shopping mall with a floor space of over 2 million square feet.
 There are over 700 shops, more than 50 food and drink outlets, two supermarkets, three hotels and two cinemas and a major cruise terminal.
+A 5-storey extension to the mall, expected to be completed by the end of 2017, will have an observation deck on each floor allowing the public a panoramic view of Victoria Harbour.
 The shopping mall is on five levels running along Canton Road from near the Star Ferry Pier to China Hong Kong City (see below) and ferry terminal.
 The mall is divided into four zones, Ocean Terminal parallel alongside a cruise ship berth, Ocean City, Gateway Arcade and Marco Polo Hongkong Hotel Arcade.
 Shops are mainly high-end and mid-range and range of goods includes mens and ladies fashion and accessories, beauty and personal care, childrens and maternity wear, sportswear and shoes, leather goods, shoes and bags, gifts, jewellery and watches, audio visual and electrical appliances and home furnishings.
 The mall’s flagship store is Lane Crawford Department Store on levels 1 and 2 by the southern entrance near Star Ferry Pier.
 Lane Crawford also operates a Faces Cosmetics store at its Harbour City location.
 Ocean Terminal has three themed zones, “kidX” on the ground floor which includes the largest Toys’R Us store in Hong Kong and a Jumpin Gym USA, “sportX” on level 2 which has a large GigaSports store and many other sports and sporting equipment shops and “LcX” on level 3 which is aimed at young fashion.
 Almost every global fashion retailer has a presence in this mall and major shops include Aquascutum, Bauhaus, Chanel, D&G, French Connection, Hugo Boss, Joyce, Louis Vuitton, Marks & Spencer, Ted Baker, Timberland, Vivienne Westwood and Zara.
 Café’s and restaurants include four Starbucks outlets, Café de Coral, KFC, Saint’s Alp Teahouse, The Quarterdeck, The Stonegrill, Arirang Korean Restaurant, Golden Bull Vietnamese Restaurant, Iccho Japanese Restaurant, Eastern Palace Chiu Chow Restaurant, Ye Shanghai, Dan Ryan’s Chicago Grill and House of Jasmine.
 The two supermarkets Wellcome and City’super are located on level 3 of Gateway Arcade and the three hotels Prince Hong Kong, Gateway Hong Kong and Marco Polo Hong Kong are all on Canton Road.
 Golden Gateway Multiplex cinema is at the northern end of the mall in the Gateway Arcade zone.
 Shoppers venturing into Harbour City are advised to obtain a shop directory/floor plan on arrival as whilst the layout of this mall appears simple the numbering of floor levels can be particularly confusing when moving between different zones.
 Online directory of shops and restaurants can be viewed at the Harbour City website.

 Ground Floor, Ocean Terminal, Harbour City